chazzka/clanekcathedral/clanek.md

 This means that, for the reasons defined above, the ANN algorithm was not able to detect the class it has not seen before.

 ### Semi-supervised learning
-These finding lead us to the area of datamining, that is in the middle of supervised and unsupervised learning, the semi-supervised learning.
+These findings lead us to the area of datamining, that is in the middle of supervised and unsupervised learning, the semi-supervised learning.
 Let us define the semi-supervised learning as follows.
 The semi-supervised learning in this context is a type of learning where we only have a part of the data labeled, and are interested in detecting, whether the data observed later fits in our label or not.